NethServer/ns8-traefik/README.md

 ## set-certificate

-Run this action to request a new default certificate for Traefik.
+Run this action to issue a certificate request for a single FQDN.
+The certificate will be marked Automatic as those requested by HTTP routes.

 The action parameters are:

 - `fqdn` (string): the name of the requested certificate
 - `sync_timeout` (integer, default `60`): the maximum number of seconds to wait for the certificate to be obtained

-If ACME challenge requirements are met, the new certificate will be valid for the given `fqdn` and any other names configured by previous action calls.
-See also <https://letsencrypt.org/docs/challenge-types/>.
-If not, the previous configuration is retained.
+If ACME challenge requirements are met, the new certificate will be valid for the given `fqdn`.
+If not, a validation error is returned.
+Full ACME protocol error is in the `details` attribute.

 Example: